afnscbrl/TwitterToSql/README.md

 ### Testing the Twitter API

 First of all, i developed a small script to test the Twitter API and look at the data response, in this case, a json file.
-This script i dont included in final repo cause its made for test but a quote it here:
+In this script i dont included at final repo cause its made for test but a quote it here:

 ```
 import requests